Hosts France beat All Blacks for perfect World Cup start

 Analysis

 Former England fly-half Paul Grayson on BBC Radio 5 Live: "When it mattered in the second half, France got it right.
 They dominated possession in the second half and you felt certain at some point they would come up with something to make the difference.
-They make very few mistakes"
+They make very few mistakes."

 And bin the ITV commentary team